Dean Traylor is a freelance writer and teacher who writes about various subjects including education and creative writing.

 Donald Trump was a name in real estate before entering politics.
-His buildings, casinos, and golf courses – among other things – dot many city landscapes across the country and abroad.
-And, just about every one of them have racked up building code violations.
+His buildings, casinos, and golf courses—among other things—dot many city landscapes across the country and abroad.
+Just about every one of them have racked up building code violations.
 In particular, his organization violated the mandates set forth by ADA.

-America with Disability Act is one of three national civil rights laws meant to protect the rights and equality of individuals with disabilities.
+The Americans with Disabilities Act is one of three national civil rights laws meant to protect the rights and equality of individuals with disabilities.
 While the others (Rehabilitation Act of 1973 and Individual with Disabilities Education Act – IDEA) pertain to education, ADA includes other sectors of society such as public and commercially used transportation, buildings, work-sites, and communication.

-It’s something nearly every architect, engineer and real estate developer needs to know.
-Seemingly, however, Donald Trump did not know – or most likely -- didn’t care.
-And, as an example, his casino, The Taj Mahal in Atlantic City, became a prime example of his ignorance or deliberate avoidance of following ADA rules.
+It’s something nearly every architect, engineer, and real estate developer needs to know.
+Seemingly, however, Donald Trump did not know—or most likely—didn’t care.
+For example, his casino, The Taj Mahal in Atlantic City, became a prime example of his ignorance or deliberate avoidance of following ADA rules.

 Violations at the Taj Mahal Casino

 Taj Mahal was a violation waiting to happen; at least that’s what the court papers seem to indicate.
 Over the years, Trump and his organization were taken to court several times for violations concerning the lack of facilities for the disabled at the casino.